Shaping Communities Through Community Development Block Grant – Infrastructure Funding

 Do You Have a Project in Mind?

-This year in North Carolina alone, the Department of Environmental Quality projects $25.2 million in available money for the 2020 funding round.
+In North Carolina alone, the Department of Environmental Quality had $25.2 million in available money for the 2020 funding round.
 Units of local governments, town, cities, and villages with populations of less than 50,000 and counties with populations of less than 200,000, are eligible to apply.

 Consider the following: